Wafelack/orion/README.md

 ## Install

+To install orion you can either

-- Download binary from the releases.
+* Download binary from the releases.
-- Run `cargo install orion-cli`
+* Run `cargo install orion-cli`

 ## Examples